The No B/S Guide to Getting Out of Debt

 If you have a mortgage, keep making your minimum payments.
 Once you finish this step you’re officially debt-free.
 BUT the journey isn’t over.
 Step 4 is your key to staying out of debt for good.

-Step 4- Save 6 months of take-home pay in a long-term savings account
+Step 4- Save 6 months of take-home pay

 If you’ve been paying off your debt in step 3 using a debt snowball, you've already established a habit of putting a chunk of money towards debt.
 Now, start using that same debt snowball amount to build your safety net.
 The trick here is to avoid backsliding.
 When you finally get the monkey off your back you may be tempted to start using your debt snowball amount as a “reward.”
 This kind of knee-jerk reaction can set off a chain reaction that could end up putting you back into debt all over again.